 \section{Introduction}

 Autism spectrum disorder (ASD) is a neurodevelopmental disorder characterized by significant impairments in social communication, as well as difficulties in perceiving and expressing communication cues.
 Approximately 1 in 54 children are on the spectrum in the United States, resulting in over 1 million affected individuals nationwide \cite{baio2018prevalence}.
-Primary treatment of ASD includes behavioral and psycho-social interventions accompanied by prescribed medication.
-Behavioral and psycho-social interventions facilitate social and communication development, while medication helps control associated symptoms and comorbid problems \cite{billing2020dream}.
-Specifically, psycho-social interventions are diverse in content and can vary in curriculum, structure, discipline, and theme.
+Primary treatment of ASD includes behavioral and psychosocial interventions accompanied by prescribed medications.
+Behavioral and psychosocial interventions facilitate social and communication development, while medication helps control associated symptoms and comorbid problems \cite{billing2020dream}.
+Specifically, psychosocial interventions are diverse in content and can vary in curriculum, structure, discipline, and theme.
 Prevailing therapeutic interventions include applied behavior analysis and robot-assisted therapy, both of which can provide valuable data for analyzing children's mental development and developing individualized treatment plans.

-Various studies have widely adopted machine learning techniques to facilitate autism research \cite{li2022dyadic, li2022pose, guo2023social, marinoiu20183d, Pandey2020Guided, Chen2019AttentionBasd, de2020computer}.
+Various studies have widely used machine learning techniques to facilitate autism research \cite{li2022dyadic, li2022pose, guo2023social, marinoiu20183d, Pandey2020Guided, Chen2019AttentionBasd, de2020computer}.
 Compared to traditional methods that rely heavily on human expertise and experience, machine learning approaches can help reduce the need for human labor and associated costs while still achieving decent performance.
 The autism community has benefited from machine learning techniques in many areas, including but not limited to autism diagnosis \cite{Chen2019AttentionBasd, wall2012use}, emotion recognition \cite{li21twostage, marinoiu20183d}, and movement pattern assessment \cite{li2022dyadic, li2022pose, Li2021improving, Pandey2020Guided}.